Alamao4523/CERBERUS-AGI/README.md

 > 4.  👻 **Ghost Detection Engine** (Powered by studied humanized micro-jitter algorithms for all actions, including taps, swipes, delays etc.)
 > 5.  🌳 **AutoClean/AutoHeal Engine** (AutoClean ensures no memory leaks.
 ALWAYS ON> 2 AutoHeal Protocols> One AutoHeal Internal Protocol and One AutoHeal External Native Shortcut Protocol)

-# 🌌 Introduction — Beyond Coordinate Clicking
+# 🌌 Introduction — Beyond Coordinate Clicking:

 CERBERUS is not a simple autoclicker.
 It understands screens, context, and intent, not just coordinates.
 It was crafted to become a future AGI IOS Agent.